 Unlike the 1948 Genocide Convention, the 1949 Geneva Convention and the 1984 UN Torture Convention at the time of their negotiation and adoption, the draft articles have not been elaborated in a vacuum: since the 1990s we have seen the creation of a number of international courts and tribunals entitled to prosecute and punish international crimes, including crimes against humanity.
-That includes the International Criminal Court.
+That includes the International Criminal Court, whose Rome Statute celebrates this year its 25th anniversary.
 For this reason, we are of the view that the preambular part should contain a paragraph acknowledging the important contribution of international courts and tribunals in addressing impunity and in protecting the rights of victims.
-Except for that addition, Italy can support the preamble as drafted by the ILC, including the important statement that the prohibition of crimes against humanity is a peremptory norm of general international law (jus cogens).
+Except for that addition, Italy can support the preamble as drafted by the ILC.

-Finally, as we stated last year, with regard to Article 1, for reasons of legal precision, Italy would see value in the addition of the words "by States" after the word "punishment", to avoid conflating other existing instrument establishing international instruments, mechanisms and institutions dealing with the prosecution and punishment of crimes against humanity.
+Finally, With regard to Article 1, for reasons of legal precision, Italy would prefer the addition of the words "by States" after the word "punishment", to avoid conflating other existing instrument establishing international instruments, mechanisms and institutions dealing with the prosecution and punishment of crimes against humanity.
 The specification would also make beyond doubt the fact that the instrument generally deals with the horizontal cooperation between and among States and not with the vertical cooperation with competent international courts and tribunals.
 It would be also pertinent given that the draft articles set out obligations of States under international law.